Refer a friend

 Top visits for geography trips in Northern Ireland

 This is the must see visit of the tour!
-Pupils will take a short walk down to the Causeway to marvel at the 400,000 interlocking basalt stone columns left by volcanic eruptions over 60 million years ago.
+Students will take a short walk down to the Causeway to marvel at the 400,000 interlocking basalt stone columns left by volcanic eruptions over 60 million years ago.
 Here, your groups can immerse themselves in the geology of the area: investigating intrusive and extrusive volcanic features, coastal processes and landforms, and also consider the human impact of the site.
-Pupils can then explore the state of the art visitor centre where they can explore the interactive exhibition.
+Students can then explore the state of the art visitor centre where they can explore the interactive exhibition.

 The magnificent two-mile Strand of glistening golden sand is one of Northern Ireland’s finest beaches for sand dune succession studies.
-This is an ideal site for pupils to discuss and demonstrate fieldwork techniques and to collect data on succession.
+This is an ideal site for students to discuss and demonstrate fieldwork techniques and to collect data on succession.
 Key themes such as tidal flow and coastal erosion, coastal protection and the impact of tourism can all be studied here.

 Carrick-a-Rede Rope Bridge